General Terms and Conditions

 - (c) A price modification provision was explicitly agreed to after 17 March 2014

-- (d) These GTC including the price modification provision (Section 6.5) are explicitly agreed to from 17 March 2014 (e.g. when taking out Premium membership).
+- (d) These GTC including the price modification provision (Section 6.5) are or have been explicitly agreed to (e.g. when taking out Premium membership).

-This price modification provision (Section 6.5) shall apply without limitation to new customers as of 17 March 2014.
+This price modification provision (Section 6.5) shall apply without limitation to new customers and new contracts.

 Special provision regarding credit card as a payment method